The Academic College Levinsky-Wingate was established in 1912 and is the first academic teacher training

 Respect for cultural capital and heritage

-Levinsky College of Education was established in 1912 in the Neve Zedek neighborhood of Tel Aviv.
+The Academic College Levinsky-Wingate was established in 1912 in the Neve Zedek neighborhood of Tel Aviv.

 Named after Elhanan Levinsky, a visionary who had died a year prior to its founding.
 This was the first